 Obviously, you can use other smileys in Outlook than just the two mentioned above.
 To do this, simply include the relevant sequence of characters in your message.
-Alternatively, you can add the desired smileys to your e-mails using individually defined character combinations (letters, numbers, special characters).
+Alternatively, you can add the desired smileys to your emails using individually defined character combinations (letters, numbers, special characters).

 In addition, Outlook allows you to insert various emojis via the “Symbols” function – including numerous very specific smileys.
-Those who use Outlook 2016 and Windows 8.1 onwards will even have the colorful emoji versions similar to those present on various social media platforms available to them.
+Those who use Outlook 2016 and Windows 8.1 onwards will even have the colorful emoji versions similar to those present on various social media platforms available to use.
 You also have the possibility to add emojis to Outlook, which can be found via the Bing image search and implemented via the corresponding function.

 Tutorial: How to insert emojis into Outlook

-How to use emojis in Outlook 2016
+How to use emojis in Outlook 2021

 Option 1: By typing out common emoticons